 Is COVID-19 vaccination mandatory?

-Vaccination is not compulsory for most Australians.
+Vaccination is not mandatory for most Australians.
 But if you work in certain industries, you may need a vaccination to keep attending your workplace.

-Different states and territories may require certain workers to be vaccinated.
-Check your state or territory government’s Department of Health website for more information.
+Different states and territories may need certain workers to get vaccinated.
+Check with your employer and your state or territory government's Department of Health website for more information.

 How do I consent to the COVID-19 vaccination?

 If you choose to get vaccinated against COVID-19, you will need to consent to this when you attend your COVID-19 vaccination appointment.

 'Consent' means giving permission for someone to do something.
 The person giving you a COVID-19 vaccination must ask if you consent to getting vaccinated.